About the project

 Carolin Klemm, born in 1988, is a freelance photo editor, graphic designer, and photographer based in Weimar, Germany.
 Klemm studied visual communications at Bauhaus-Universität Weimar, focusing on photography and a concept-heavy approach to graphic design and advertising.
 A curiosity for diverse photographic positions and a passion for strong communication led Klemm to the photo editing class at Ostkreuzschule für Fotografie.
 Klemm is a member of Hüftstern, a Weimar-based design collective.

-Franziska Kempgen was born in East Westphalia, Germany in 1992.
+Franziska Kempgen was born in East Westphalia, Germany.
 A photographer and photo editor based in Berlin and Hamburg, Kempgen studied political science at the University of Hamburg and currently works for the publishing house and bookstore Walther König in Berlin.
-While her interest in photography developed in her youth, today Kempgen is particularly impressed by the political power of photography, as well as the aesthetic aspects of pictures and design of photo books.
+While her interest in photography developed in her youth, today Kempgen is particularly impressed by the narrative power of photography, as well as the aesthetic aspects of pictures and design of photo books.

 Gillian Henn, born in 1979, is a photo editor based in Berlin, Germany.
 For the last 15 years, Henn has worked in editorial fashion photography as a producer, casting agent, and photo editor.
 From 2006 to 2010 Henn worked for Vogue Germany, before moving to a position in the fashion team of ZEITmagazin for the following eight years.
 Since 2018, Henn has been working mainly as a photo editor, for publications such as the art magazine die dame and the auction house Grisebach.
 Studying at Ostkreuzschule für Fotografie has deepened her interest in press photography and the political and social power of images.
 Today, she works as an online photo editor for DER SPIEGEL.